 What SPECIAL PRECAUTIONS should I follow?

-Before using glatiramer,
+Before using glatiramer injection,

 • tell your doctor and pharmacist what prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking.
 Your doctor may need to change the doses of your medications or monitor you carefully for side effects.

-• tell your doctor if you have or have ever had kidney disease.
+• tell your doctor if you have or have ever had liver disease.

 What SPECIAL DIETARY instructions should I follow?